eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/options/options-todos-200.md

 description: How to solve API challenge 13 OPTIONS todos 200 to identify the allowed verbs for an API End Point.
 ---

-How to complete the challenge `OPTIONS /todos (200)` to successfully identify the allowed verbs for an API End Point.
+# How to complete the challenge `OPTIONS /todos (200)`

+We can use `OPTIONS` request to identify the allowed verbs for an API End Point.
+This is useful to compare these with the Swagger/Open API documentation and also to check if the unlisted verbs are actually disallowed by the API.

 ## OPTIONS /todos (200)